MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/wds/Set-WdsBootImage.md

 ### Example 1: Change boot image settings
 ```
-PS C:\> Set-WdsBootImage -Architecture x86 -ImageName " Fabrikam LOB setup (x86)" -DisplayOrder 2 -NewImageName " Fabrikam LOB setup with re-partitioning (x86)" -NewDescription "Choose this image to re-partition the disk, and install Fabrikam LOB on computers with x86 processors."
+PS C:\> Set-WdsBootImage -Architecture x86 -ImageName "Fabrikam LOB setup (x86)" -DisplayOrder 2 -NewImageName "Fabrikam LOB setup with re-partitioning (x86)" -NewDescription "Choose this image to re-partition the disk, and install Fabrikam LOB on computers with x86 processors."
 ```

 This command changes the settings of the boot image named Fabrikam LOB setup (x86) for the x86 architecture.